UK parliament vote to reveal extent of anger over May's Brexit plan

 “We’ll have an idea of the numbers, I suppose, at 10 o’clock on Monday evening.”

-Reporting by William James; Editing by Susan Fenton and Matthew Mpoke Bigg
+Reporting by William James; Editing by Susan Fenton, Matthew Mpoke Bigg and David Stamp